The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Stalin (Comic Relief) (signed) is estimated to be worth between £1,700 and £2,550.
-This digital print, created in 2007, has shown consistent value growth, with an average annual growth rate of 8%.
-This work is somewhat rare to the market, having been sold 3 times since its initial sale on 17th March 2010.
+The value of Damien Hirst’s Stalin (Comic Relief) (signed) from 2007 is estimated to be worth between £1,450 and £2,200.
+This digital print has been sold 3 times at auction since its initial sale on 17th March 2010.
+There have been no sales in the last 12 months.
 The edition size of this artwork is limited to 500.

 Meaning & Analysis